chrisgaun/k8s-in-cloud-hands-on-training/README.md

 # Hands on with Kubernetes Workshops

-A demo repo for running the Kismatic Enterprise Toolkit on Digital Ocean

 The following repository will create you a Kubernetes cluster using the following:

 1. The underlying Infrastructure using Digital Ocean